-Mumbai just has so much to do and see, if you’re a first timer with not too much time, get better acquainted to this amazing city with this list of top ten things to do in Mumbai.
+Mumbai just has so much to do and see, if you’re a first-timer with not too much time, get better acquainted with this amazing city with this list of top ten things to do in Mumbai.

 1. Discover Mumbai’s Colonial History